This article looks at what stevia is, how it is extracted, its health benefits, how it is used, and, most importantly, whether it is safe.

 Native to Paraguay, stevia has traditionally been used to sweeten beverages and make tea.
-The term "stevia" refers to the entire plant and its components, only some of which are sweet.1
+The term "stevia" refers to the entire plant and its components, only some of which are sweet.

-While the word "stevia" refers to the entire plant, for the purposes of this article, the term "stevia" will be used interchangeably to also refer to "steviol glycosides" - the sweet components isolated and purified from the stevia leaves.
+While the word "stevia" refers to the entire plant, for the purposes of this article, the term "stevia" will be used interchangeably to refer to "steviol glycosides" - the sweet components isolated and purified from stevia's leaves.

 Fast facts on stevia

 Here are some key points about stevia.
 More detail and supporting information is in the main article.

 - Stevia is a plant grown in Brazil and Paraguay